sqlxpert/aws-tag-sched-ops/readme.md

 ## Future Work

- * Documentation updates:

-     * `DEBUG` mode

-     * CloudFormation change set instructions, for template and AWS Lambda function source code updates (includes S3 object versioning)
+ * Documentation update: CloudFormation change set instructions, for template and AWS Lambda function source code updates (includes S3 object versioning)

  * Automated testing, consisting of a CloudFormation template to create sample AWS resources, and a program (perhaps another AWS Lambda function!) to check whether the intended operations were performed.
 An AWS Lambda function would also be ideal for testing security policies, while cycling through different IAM roles.